VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/OrganizationConnection.md

 # OrganizationConnection ==~object~==

-The `OrganizationConnection` provides information about the connection to a list of organizations.
+This type provides information about the connection to a list of organizations.

 ## Fields